gdlcf88/Articles/Using ABP vNext to develop address book application in 5 minutes/en/Using-ABP-VNext-To-Develop-An-Address-Book-Application-In-5-Minutes.md

 2. Use the **CRUD Code Generator** to generate all codes related to the Contact entity.
 ![CrudCodeGenerator](images/CrudCodeGenerator.png)

-> If you are using it for the first time, please install the AbpHelper CLI through the `Install or update AbpHelper CLI` on the left

-> You can also directly use [AbpHelper CLI](https://easyabp.io/abphelper/AbpHelper.CLI) to complete the above work.
+> If you are using the AbpHelper GUI for the first time, please install the AbpHelper CLI through the `Install or update AbpHelper CLI` on the left navigation menu.
+You can also directly use [AbpHelper CLI](https://easyabp.io/abphelper/AbpHelper.CLI) to complete the above work.

 ### Step 4: Run the Application